According to author Robert Pozen, regular exercise increases productivity.

 “Adequate rest improves our self-control and provides an optimal environment for the brain to function,” Ryan Clements writes.
 “Rest reduces the body’s need for glucose, and it allows the body to make better use of what we have.”

 A good night’s rest normally means getting seven to eight hours of shut-eye for an adult.
 If you’re struggling to fall asleep, studies suggest getting away from screens and reading a paperback book.
 The light from device screens messes with our circadian rhythm, making our bodies believe it’s daytime when it’s really time for bed.
+If you find your motivation slipping during the workday, use the Pomodoro technique to improve your productivity.

 7) Practice what you’re trying to do.